 MOD CUB/66A16A1/2

-t) Until 1 January 2017, in Regions 1 and 3, the existing duplex channels 78, 19, 79 and 20 can continue to be assigned.
-These channels may be operated as single-frequency channels, subject to coordination with affected administrations.
-From that date, these channels shall only be assigned as single-frequency channels.
-However, existing duplex channel assignments may be preserved for coast stations and retained for vessels, subject to coordination with affected administrations.
-(WRC-12)
+t) These channels may be operated as single-frequency channels, subject to coordination with affected administrations.
+Administrations should take appropriate actions to avoid the blockage by transmissions from ships on channels 2019, 2020, 2078 and 2079 of reception on channels AIS 1, AIS 2, 2027 (ASM 1) and 2028 (ASM 2).
+(WRC-15)

 Reasons: Necessary changes to ensure protection of the existing AIS and proposed ASM channels.